dujushi/Garage.Polly.Extensions.Dapper/README.md

 This sample project uses FluentMigrator to set up database schema.
 Update `ConnectionString` environment variable for `Garage.Polly.Extensions.Dapper.Sample.Database` with the output value from Terraform.
 Then run the project to apply the database schema.

 ## Run Api endpoint
-Run the api project to test the library.
+Update `ConnectionString` environment variable.
+Then you can run the api project to test the library.